The-Marcy-Lab-School/8-2-1-associations/README.md

 # Association Tables

-How you choose to design the tables of your database is called the **database schema** and it is a crucial step in planning your application.
-Think of it as the wireframe for your data.
+So, what makes Postgres a "relational" database management system?
+Relationships!

-In this lesson, we'll learn about a few ways to organize your data and how to represent that organization through ERDs.
+In this lesson, we'll learn how we can establish relationships between tables using primary and foreign keys and how to manipulate related tables with SQL.

 **Table of Contents**
 - [Terms](#terms)